thenexthub/Codira/docs/CppInteroperability/CppInteroperabilityManifesto.md

 Mutable accessors take no arguments and return a `T&` or a `T*`.
 Typical naming patterns are: `MutableAaaBbb()`, `mutableAaaBbb()`, `mutable_aaa_bbb()`.

-The C++ importer can synthesize a Swift property from a getter, from a getter/setter pair, or from a getter and a mutable accessor.
-Swift does not have set-only properties, so unpaired setters and mutable accessors will be imported as regular methods.
+The C++ importer can synthesize a Codira property from a getter, from a getter/setter pair, or from a getter and a mutable accessor.
+Codira does not have set-only properties, so unpaired setters and mutable accessors will be imported as regular methods.